payu-india/CMS-Chatbot/docs/WEB Integration/prebuilt-checkout-payu-hosted/integration-steps-for-payu-hosted-checkout/integrate-with-payu-hosted-checkout.md

   **Important**: Compare the parameters sent by PayU in the response with the ones you sent in the request to make sure none of them have been changed.
 You should verify specific parameters such as the transaction ID and amount.
 PayU is not responsible for any security breaches or loss resulting from your failure to implement the necessary security measures.
 </Callout>

-## Step 2: Verify the payment
+## Step 3: Verify the payment

 PayU recommends this step to reconcile with PayU’s database after you receive the response.
 Verify the transaction details using the Verification APIs.
-For API reference, refer to [Verify Payment API](ref:verify_payment_api) under API Reference.

 <Callout icon="👍" theme="okay">
   **Tip**: The Transaction ID (txnid) value that you passed in request of Step 1 with PayU must be used here.